 (5) The chief executive officer may, for the purposes of this regulation, approve in writing a type of vapour recovery or disposal system other than that referred to in subregulation (2)(d)(i) or (ii).

-[Regulation 7 amended in Gazette 11 Dec 1998 p.
+[Regulation 7 amended: Gazette 11 Dec 1998 p.
 6611.]

 8. Vapour control equipment to be fitted to delivery tanks